openstack/rally/doc/specs/implemented/improve_scenario_output_format.rst

 The following changes are planned for HTML report and charts classes:

   * rename tab *Output* to *Scenario Data*
-  * implement two subtabs under *Scenario Data*: *Aggregated* and *Detailed*
+  * implement subtabs under *Scenario Data*: *Aggregated* and *Per iteration*
   * *Aggregated* subtab shows charts with additive data
-  * *Detailed* subtab shows charts with complete data, for each iteration
+  * *Per iteration* subtab shows charts with complete data, for each iteration
   * Both subtabs (as well as parent tab) are shown only if there is something to display
+  * add base class OutputChart and generic charts classes for processing output data: OutputStackedAreaChart, OutputAvgChart, OutputStatsTable
-  * add optional *title* argument to Chart.__init__() - this will allow keeping chart title with chart data - this is important for custom charts
+  * add optional *title* and *description* arguments to OutputChart.__init__() so title and description - this is important for custom charts
-  * add *WIDGET* property to each Chart subclass to bind it to specific chart widget (StackedArea, Pie, Table, Histogram).
+  * add *WIDGET* property to each OutputChart subclass to bind it to specific chart widget (StackedArea, Pie, Table).
 For example, AvgChart will be bound to "Pie".
 This will allow defining both how to process and how to display some data simply by single class name
-  * update return value format of Chart.render() with title and widget:
+  * update return value format of OutputChart.render() with title and widget:
-    {"title": <str>, "widget": <str>, "data": [...]}
+    {"title": <str>, "description": <str>, "widget": <str>, "data": [...]}
-  * add generic charts classes for processing output data (like OutputAvgChart, OutputStatsTableChart)

 UI sketch for active "Aggregated" subtab: